 A major accomplishment in the recruiting area is the implementation of a digital friendly onboarding system called SmartERP.
 This new system streamlines the process of bringing a new hire onboard by having the prospective employee fill out all the relevant applications, their personal information and all other required new hire information completely online.
 This eliminates the need for candidates to make a special trip to the job site to fill out and sign stacks of paperwork prior to the hire date.
 It also allows them to read and certify new hire policies before they even start.
 All this can be done by the candidate at their own pace and in the comfort of their home.
 The information then flows into PeopleSoft, reducing the amount of information that needs to be manually entered by the department.

 New application replacing the Mainframe system that was originally developed in the 1970s.
 System allowed Auditor Tax Analysis department to significantly reduce the effort spent on the annual tax rate area updates done by the staff and to improve data quality.
 New process is designed as 100% paperless, leading to reduced use of paper, as about 5000 sheets of paper were used annually to print the reports in support of the business process.
 Application was released in May 2015.
-New addition to APTIS, scheduled for the release in 2017, will allow Auditor to automate the process of uploading special assessment information for the 450,000 real properties from all taxing entities in Alameda County.
+New addition to APTIS, released in 2017, allows Auditor to automate the process of uploading special assessment information for the 450,000 real properties from all taxing entities in Alameda County.